pratorum/Bumblebee_tracking/README.md

 python3 -m bumblebee_tracking.detect_bees --video <path-to-video>
 ```

-To test with an example video, use `python3 -m bumblebee_tracking.detect_bees --video bumblebee_tracking/test_video.mp4`
+To test with an example video, use `python3 -m bumblebee_tracking.detect_bees --video test`

 The detector uses a default trained model, but you can use the `--model` flag to parse the path to model weights file of your choice.